E3SM-Project/datasm/warehouse/README.md

 # The E3SM Automated Warehouse

-The warehouse utility allows for the automation of complex nested workflows with conditional branching based on the success or failure of the jobs.
+The E3SM Automated Data Warehouse is a utility for extracting, processing, and publishing E3SM model data with minimal human intervention.
+The package is built around nested workflows, which conditionally branch based on the type of data being processed, and the success or failure of the processing steps.

 # User Guide